Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 The interface speed in the same line gives an indication of whether the processor is able to communicate with the SD card at all.
 It should be 20Mbytes/sec on a Duet WiFi/Ethernet, 15Mbytes/sec on a Duet Maestro, and 25Mbytes/sec on Duet 3 in standalone mode.
 Other numbers, eg 12Mbytes/sec, are odd and suggest an issue with the SD card.
 If the socket or processor is faulty but the card is detected, it usually drops to 0.2Mbytes/sec.

-Check you have space on the SD card.
+### Check you have space on the SD card

 A card with very little space will cause file fragmentation, and make reading the card slow.
 Send [`M39`](/User_manual/Reference/Gcodes/M39) to report the SD card information:

 ```
 M39
 SD card in slot 0: capacity 3.97Gb, free space 3.81Gb, speed 20.00MBytes/sec, cluster size 32kb
 ```

+### Run a speed test

 You can run a speed test on the SD card by sending: